 Most office buildings will be automated, enabling workers to go back to work more easily

 Workers are set to start returning to the likes of the RBC Centre this September, and there’s a company called City Robotics that plans on sending in remote-controlled UV sterilizing robots to make the place a little more hospitable.
-City Robotics manage buildings in downtown Toronto, including the Bay Street Village collection, which encompasses ten buildings and the Richmond and Temperance buildings.
+City Robotics manages buildings in downtown Toronto, including the Bay Street Village collection, which encompasses ten buildings and the Richmond and Temperance buildings.
 The smaller establishments are 60,000 square feet, and the larger facilities range from 300,000 to 600,000 square feet.
 They have put together a plan for each one of our buildings and shared it with tenants so their employees won’t be taken aback by the situation when they return to the office.
-There are now signs in common areas, separate entrances and exits, and signs that direct traffic inside the building and indicate the maximum number of people in the elevator— two or three people, depending on the size of the elevator.
+There are now signs in common areas, separate entrances, and exits, and signs that direct traffic inside the building and indicate the maximum number of people in the elevator— two or three people, depending on the size of the elevator.
 The changes they were able to implement right away were initial changes.
 They have also purchased UV technology for the handrails on escalators.
 It’s not visible, but it’s a UV light that continuously cleans the handrails by going under them.
 They have ordered a couple of remote-controlled UV sterilizing robots.
 They go around and disinfect unoccupied spaces and typically after hours.
 They have foggers that release a dry solution in a contained area to clean the air and eliminate airborne pathogens.
 These are enhancements to the regular cleaning procedure.
 They hope these methods will make people feel more comfortable with the level of cleanliness in our offices.
 They’ve hired cleaners whose responsibility is to wipe down all high-touch-point areas every 15-20 minutes.

 Robot Janitors could soon be in schools

 MIT has developed a robot capable of disinfecting an entire 4,000-square foot warehouse in 30 minutes and could one day be used in schools and grocery stores.
 Using a type of UV-C light to kill viruses and other harmful microorganisms, the robot can disinfect huge areas very quickly with little assistance.
 The robot was designed by a collaboration that began in April between MIT University’s Computer Science and Artificial Intelligence Laboratory (CSAIL), Janus Design, and Northeastern University.
 Ava Robotics and the Greater Boston Food Bank (GBFB) have teamed up to combat the ongoing coronavirus pandemic.
-The UVC light can be used to kill coronavirus in any locations it touches.
+The UVC light can be used to kill coronavirus in any location it touches.
 Researchers believe this may be an effective tool to disinfect public stores and restaurants to limit the spread of the virus.
 UV-C lights emit a wavelength of ultraviolet light that can sterilize surfaces and liquids rapidly and cheaply.
 The UV-C attacks the DNA of microorganisms directly, disrupting it and killing the pathogen while leaving human cells unharmed.
 Because of this, UV-C is responsible for killing tough microorganisms that other methods may struggle to defeat, such as MRSA and airborne pathogens.
 Using UV-C, a light form of radiation, as an antibacterial treatment is becoming more popular, particularly in commercial markets.
 It could have an important role in fighting coronavirus in the future.
 The robot features a UV-C array that is built on top of a mobile robot that was completely autonomous and free from any human supervision built by Ava Robotics.
 The ROBOR OV mapped the given space and create waypoints, delivering set doses of UV at each checkpoint and successfully disinfecting the entire GBFB warehouse in 30 minutes.
 The ROBOR OV is designed to either aid or replaces chemical sterilization, which can be expensive and time-consuming.

 The IMPACT Exhibition Centre in Bangkok utilizes UV disinfection robots to kill any organisms on surfaces.

-Thailand’s IMPACT Exhibition Centre in Northern Bangkok has joined the list of venues that have turned to UV light disinfection robots to safeguard against virus and sanitize contaminated surfaces.
+Thailand’s IMPACT Exhibition Centre in Northern Bangkok has joined the list of venues that have turned to UV light disinfection robots to safeguard against viruses and sanitize contaminated surfaces.
 IMPACT has two robots that clean the exhibition halls and common areas.
 Paul Kanjanapas, managing director at IMPACT Exhibition Management Co., Ltd, showed off the robots at the full reopening of IMPACT after the Thai authorities allowed Phase 4 of reopening for the MICE industry.
 Reopening the business comes with the requirement that safety and preventive measures still need to be followed strictly, including social distancing and customer density control.
 The venue has mobile robots that clean and sterilize the area using UV light.
 Kanjanapas said, “We are also using touchless elevator control panel or MagikTuch, another invention that is developed by NSTDA, to avoid cross-infection and thus reinforce safety measures.”
 Such innovations truly highlight why IMPACT is a company that focuses on safety and smartness.
 Muang Thong Thani has 140,000 sq ft of floor space and 5 large buildings.